c-robin/brainfuck-interpreter/README.md

 # brainfuck-interpreter

-This will be a small Brainfuck interpreter written in Python.
+This is a small Brainfuck interpreter written in Python.

+It supports all brainfuck codes, including comments.

 http://en.wikipedia.org/wiki/Brainfuck